 We stayed at the ANA Crowne Plaza Hiroshima in a Twin Room located close to Peace Park and Hondori shopping arcade.
 It’s a large comfortable room with views over the city.
 However, my favourite thing about staying at ANA Crown Plazas in Japan is their Sleep Advantage program.
 This consists of information and amenities designed to help you get a good night’s sleep.
 It includes a disposal eye warmer, bath powder to help you unwind, and low-caffeine roasted green tea for the evening and mint green tea when you awake.
 I’m especially enamoured of the eyemask and find its relaxing warmth especially comforting after a long day of sightseeing.
 Check rates and availability for the ANA Crowne Plaza Hiroshima accommodation.

 Nearby to the hotel is Hondori Mall, a large covered shopping area with stores, a games arcade and restaurants.
-I recommend the chain store cafe Doutour for breakfast and coffee and visit the Hondori Mall restaurants later in the evening for dinner.
+I recommend the chain store cafe Doutour for Western-style breakfast and coffee and visit the Hondori Mall restaurants later in the evening for dinner.
 There’s loads of choice for food including a cafe called Stick Sweets Factory which served the most luscious cakes and slices.
 Highly recommend.